jacobskobe/Benthernet_Docs/project_files/README.md

     std::cout << "Ontvangen reactie: " << antwoord << std::endl;
 }
 ```
-The loop listens for responses and prints them out.
+Continuously listens for server responses and outputs them to the console.

 ---